 - There are a couple of vegetarian and vegan options on the menu.

-- The owner/staff speaks fluent English.
+- The owner/staff speak fluent English.

 - Allium-free options are available.